olasunkanmi-SE/olasunkanmi-SE/README.md

 # Hi, I'm Oyinlola Olasunkanmi Raymond 👋

-I'm a software engineer with a passion for crafting robust and innovative solutions.
-Currently, I am actively exploring the fields of machine learning and generative AI, and distributed systems:
+As a software engineer passionate about creating robust and innovative solutions, I am currently delving into blockchain, generative AI, and distributed systems.
+I am keenly interested in system design, particularly in enhancing system performance.
+I am also an advocate of continuous integration and development and a strong believer in "break things as you go".

 Frontend Development: Typescript, JavaScript (React, Angular)